yurivlk/Counter-Strike_Map_Prediction_Model/README.md

 Pandas

-Sklear
+Sklearn

 Tableau

 # Project Description / Motivation

 The Esports market size doesn't stop growing over the years.
 The data show it to us.
 The global Esports market size was estimated at USD 2,008.4 million in 2021 and is expected to reach USD 2,566.5 million in 2022.
 Gambling was always a common habit among sports fans, and for esports fans, it is no different, this industry has followed the growing market, and it already took place among fans.
-With my new data analysis skill, ETL, data analysis, and machine learning techniques let's try to get better luck in our next bet.
+With my new data analysis skill and machine learning techniques let's try to get better luck in our next bet.
 # Steps

 ## ETL Pipeline